 Progress : Various projects completed between 2004-2007

-Williams-Architects were directly involved in assisting Samworth Brothers' Bradgate Bakery, Leicester, with several schemes involving substantial internal reorganisation and multiple extensions to their existing facility.
+Williams-Architects were directly involved in assisting Samworth Brothers' Bradgate Bakery in Leicester, with several schemes involving substantial internal re-organisation and multiple extensions to their existing facility.

-A series of extensions and internal alterations involved the careful planning and coordination of operational relocation factors and the formation of new production areas and facilities - ensuring that Bradgate Bakery remained fully operational throughout both the larger initial £2.5M project; as well as subsequent extensions to chill store capacity.
+A series of extensions and internal alterations involved the careful planning and coordination of operational relocation factors and the formation of new production areas and facilities.
+This ensured that Bradgate Bakery remained fully operational throughout both the larger initial £2.5M project as well as subsequent extensions to chill store capacity.

-We provided a full architectural service; ranging from concept design through to completion, and including interior design and even organisational signage graphics.
+We provided a full architectural service, ranging from concept design through to completion, and including interior design and organisational signage graphics.
 We also assisted with developing the operational organisation strategies required to assist Bradgate Bakery in complying with the latest protocols on hygiene control.